DmitryBaranovskiy/raphael/README.markdown

 #### qcurveTo

-Draws quadratic curve to given coordinates.
+Draws a quadratic curve to the given coordinates.

 ##### Parameters